Starbucks origin story

 However, it wasn’t serving any beverage, but only coffee to bring home.

 When Howard looked at the way he experienced Italian coffee, he understood the real segment of the business that could have made Starbucks truly successful was serving coffee directly to consumers.

 The objective was to replicate the Italian experience back in the US.
 Thus, making Starbucks – in the words of its founder – the third place between work and home.

-As specified in its annual report its mission is to provide the so-called Starbucks Experience, consisting in "superior customer service and a seamless digital experience as well as clean and well-maintained stores that reflect the personalities of the communities in which they operate, thereby building a high degree of customer loyalty.“
+Starbucks’ mission is to provide the so-called Starbucks Experience, consisting of “superior customer service and a seamless digital experience as well as clean and well-maintained stores that reflect the personalities of the communities in which they operate, thereby building a high degree of customer loyalty.“

 What are the primary segments of the business?